yao-laboratory/MotifCluster/README.md

                     -input -output_folder [-start] [-end]

      required arguments:
      -input         FILENAME, FILENAME: your input file name(Note: sorted bed file), the file should be put into the input_files folder.
                                         (located: MotifCluster/input_files)
      -output_folder FOLDER,   FOLDER:   your customized output folder name

      optional arguments:
      -start         NUM       NUM: the start coordinate  of processing this input bed file -end           NUM       NUM: the end coordinate  of  processing this input bed file -min_samples   NUM       NUM: the minimum threshold for total weight (integer > 0), default is 8.
-It is generally not recommended to modify this value.
+                                   It is generally not recommended to modify min_samples value.

 ### Input & Output:
 * Input file: The bed file: sorted bed file, if fimo.tsv, can use above "Preprocessing functions" to change.